Spring Cleaning Your Spirit: A Guide to Renewal and Growth

 It’s a fantastic time to shed our winter coats, making room for new growth and possibilities.

+Having a space for quiet reflection is key.
 Do you have a favorite window seat in your home?
-Or is there a tree in a park nearby that you enjoy sitting under?
-When you go to the place in your mind, here are some questions you can ask yourself to see where you are inside:
+Or a tree in a park nearby that you love sitting under?

 - When was the last time I felt genuinely connected to my inner self or a higher power?
 What steps can I take to deepen this connection?